gerane/gerane.github.io/_posts/2016-05-25-Little-Known-V3-Feature.md

 ## Conclusions
 I am going to start using Variable Validations whenever possible, and I encourage others to start doing so as well.
-If you find this useful, please try to inform others.
+If you find this useful, please try to spread the word.

 ### Related Posts